**ALL 300 LEVEL COURSES REQUIRE SUCCESSFUL COMPLETION OF THE SOPHOMORE SEQUENCE AS A PREREQUISITE

 322 Product and Brand Management

 An introduction to the functions, activities, and ethical considerations of brand and product management and marketing.
 Topics include corporate identity and image, brand image, charismatic brands, product and brand differentiation, the brand management process, and the inception-to-death product management process.
-Prerequisite: GLBL 321
+Prerequisite: GBUS 321

 323 Consumer Behavior

 This course examines the process of consumer decision making in the context of the psychological, social, and ethical environments with special regards to motivation, personality, lifestyle, attitudes, and cultural & social influences.
 This course emphasizes the use of research and theory in developing marketing strategies.
-Prerequisite: GLBL 321
+Prerequisite: GBUS 321

 330 International Organizational Behavior